Volunteer. Sponsor. Foster. Adopt.

 Turning sadness into action.

-Brenda used to walk the trail along the river and pass by about eighty cats at the fairgrounds.
+Our founder Brenda used to walk the trail along the river and pass by about eighty cats at the fairgrounds.

 Each day the nagging feeling in her heart grew stronger.